 I watched as the bear stood and began following me.
 “Oh my god!”
 I said out loud.
 What the hell was he doing now?!
 He watched me, looking very calm as he strolled along behind me.
 This was nuts!

-The bear continued to follow about 15 – 20 yards behind me until I reached the new growth forest edge and entered a wild meadow.
-Moving out into the field, I watched as he stopped at the edge of the tall grass, watching me.
+The bear followed about 15 – 20 yards behind me until I reached the new-growth forest edge and entered a wild meadow.
+Then, moving out into the field, I watched as he stopped at the edge of the tall grass, watching me.
 Now he was going to charge.
 I was sure of it!

 The Grizzly continued watching me until I was out of sight.
 He never moved but just stood watching.
 It was eerie.

 Over the next few hours, I practically ran to Hart Lake, continually looking behind me for the bear.
 I reached the lake by late afternoon.
 The Ranger I met said the bear was probably a young male establishing his territory, and either I startled him when I yelled, or it was a Bluff charge.